Slovenia: Income, profits, and capital gains taxes: percent of revenue

-For that indicator, The World Bank provides data for Slovenia from 1992 to 2016.
-The average value for Slovenia during that period was 14.35 percent with a minumum of 8.16 percent in 2013 and a maximum of 20.56 percent in 1997.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Slovenia from 1992 to 2017.
+The average value for Slovenia during that period was 12.46 percent with a minimum of 8.16 percent in 2013 and a maximum of 17.2 percent in 2006.

 Definition: Taxes on income, profits, and capital gains are levied on the actual or presumptive net income of individuals, on the profits of corporations and enterprises, and on capital gains, whether realized or not, on land, securities, and other assets.
 Intragovernmental payments are eliminated in consolidation.